particle-iot/docs/src/content/tutorials/learn-more/ethernet-featherwing.md

 ![PoE](/assets/images/poe-2.jpg)

-If you attach a LiPo battery to the Argon or Boron, it can be charged by PoE.
+If you attach a LiPo battery to the Argon, Boron, or Xenon, it can be charged by PoE.
 The devices do not automatically switch between Ethernet and their native network connection (Wi-Fi or Cellular, respectively) at this time, however, if the Ethernet is disconnected.

-The PoE adapter supplies 1500 mA so it can power most FeatherWing accessories.
+The PoE adapter supplies 1500 mA.
+This is enough to power any Particle Gen 3 device with some power available to power FeatherWings in the extra FeatherWing socket.

 ### Assembling